 Microsoft’s AI for Good team partnered with GIX students to develop an integrated system of IoT devices that use computer vision devices to collect data on plastic waste in rivers.
 By deploying multiple devices along rivers, they can locate pollution sources based on data analysis.

-Each year, roughly 60,000 Americans are diagnosed with the disease, but there is no sustainable service or product that allows individuals with PD and their doctors to consistently track their progress over time.
-The Uniband team developed a tremor tracking device and a companion mobile app.
-Users wear a wristband which tracks their tremor.
-As a result, the solution provides an insightful data report of tremor intensity changes to individuals with PD and their doctors to aid in understanding of the disease.
+Each year, approximately 60,000 Americans are diagnosed with Parkinson’s disease, but there is no sustainable service or product that allows individuals with PD and their doctors to consistently track their treatment progress over time.
+By developing a tremor-tracking wristband and a companion app, the team’s solution collects data on tremor intensity, diet, physical activity, and medication insight.

 Team A-Eye (Microsoft AI for Good)